AlaaAlzahrani/Jiwar/docs/usage.rst

 - If you're unsure about the supported languages or measures, type ``help`` at any prompt for more information.
 - To exit the program at any time, type ``exit`` at any prompt.
-- For languages without built-in IPA support, consider adding an 'IPA' column to your input file for phonological and phonographic measures.
+- For languages without built-in IPA support, consider adding an 'IPA' column to your custom corpus for the generation of phonological and phonographic measures.

 For more information on specific measures, see :doc:`measures/index`.
 For language support details, see :doc:`languages/index`.